Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: conformal supergravity

-The basic aim of this section is to construct \textit{linearized $\mathcal{N}=2$ conformal supergravity action} in terms of $\mathcal{N}=2$ Weyl supermultiplet analytic prepotentials and to study its transformation properties with respect to rigid superconformal symmetry.
+The basic aim of the rest of this section is to construct \textit{the linearized $\mathcal{N}=2$ conformal supergravity action} in terms of $\mathcal{N}=2$ Weyl supermultiplet analytic prepotentials and to study its transformation properties under rigid superconformal symmetry.